 Programs: All prayers including formal Jumuah prayers, Lecture series, Interfaith Events

-You can also visit a few centers that teach Islam like Al-Ghazzali Center or Dannemora Al Falaah Center to learn about Muslim communities in North Island.
+You can also visit a few centres that teach Islam like Al-Ghazzali Center or Dannemora Al Falaah Center to learn about Muslim communities in North Island.

 #Driving in New Zealand